Power In Prayer

 Forgiving and Forgiveness

 Our times of prayer should also be used to forgive people for their wrongs against us.
-When we are mistreated or face persecution, we renounce revenge, we can release our bitterness and anger, we place the situation in God’s hands.
-He is just and fair, and he knows their hearts as well as our own.
+When we are mistreated or face persecution, we renounce revenge, and we can release our bitterness and anger when we place the situation in God’s hands.
+He is just and fair, and he knows the hearts of our enemies, as well as our own.

-When we sin and come short of the life of Christ, we can forgiveness and restoration through prayer.
-If we confess our sins, he is faith and fair and will forgive us.
+Forgiveness can also be found for ourselves.
+When we sin and come short of the life of Christ, we can seek forgiveness and restoration through prayer.
+If we confess our sins, he is faithful and fair and will forgive us.
 (1 John 1:9)

 Deliverance

-Not only will God forgive us our sins, but he will intervene on our behalf to deliver us from temptations.
-Each follower of Christ seeks to grow in self-control and be delivered from temptations which seek to lead us away from Christ and his word.
-Our desire is to be and remain pure, as our Christ our perfect example is pure.
+Not only will God forgive us our sins, but he will also intervene on our behalf to deliver us from temptations.
+Each follower of Chri st seeks to grow in self-control and be delivered from temptations which seek to lead us away from Christ and his word.
+Our desire is to be pure and remain pure, as Christ our perfect example is pure.
 (1 John 3:3)

 God Answers Prayers

 Scriptures tells us over and over again that there power in prayer.
-It also tells us important elements of prayer.
-Persistence, faith, seeking the will of God, and seeking from a pure heart are all important requirements.
+Scripture also tells us that persistence, faith, seeking the will of God, and seeking from a pure heart are all important elements of prayer.

 James said that we must come to Christ in faith when we pray, which means believing he hears our prayers and has power to answer them.
-James also said that fervent prayers, prayer prayed from a genuine heart, is effective.
+James also said that fervent prayers, which are prayers prayed from a genuine heart, are effective.
 (James 1:5, 5:16)

-Jesus encouraged us to keep praying and asking for what we have need of, even if we do not receive our request at the first, and to always seek the will of God.
+Jesus encouraged us to keep praying and asking for what we have need of, even if we do not receive our request at the first, and in every request to always seek the will of God.
 (Luke 18:1, Matthew 6:10)

 Jesus also instructed us to pray in his name, saying that whatever we ask in his name, we will receive it.
 (John 16:23-24) Praying in Jesus name is witnessed throughout the New Testament.
-It is more than just a phrase to end a pray, but when we pray in Jesus name we are calling upon Christ’s authority and power to make divine intervention on our behalf.
+And it is more than just a phrase to end a pray, but when we pray in Jesus name we are calling upon Christ’s authority and power to make divine intervention on our behalf.
+And when we ask God to move on our behalf for Christ’s sake, we are asking him to hear and honor our prayer, not because of our own merits, but because of the merits of our savior, Jesus Christ.

 God Hears Us, But Do We Hear Him?

-Talking with God through prayer, praise, and worship, is one important part of our relationship with him.
+Talking with God through prayer, praise, and worship, is one important part of our relationship with God.
 It is how we communicate to him.
 But what about him communicating back with us?
-Our relationship with Christ is one just one sided, where we do the talking, and he does the listening.
+Our relationship with Christ is not one sided, where we do all the talking, and he does the all listening.
 God has things he wants to speak us, and we need to also take time to listen and learn of him.

 God can speak to us in many different ways.
 In scripture and in our own experiences, we see that God can speak through dreams, visions, and words of wisdom or knowledge from others.
 He can speak to you through the words of a minister’s sermon.
 He can also speak to our hearts in that still small voice.
 (1 Kings 19:11-13)

-The primary way God tends to speak with us is through scripture.
+But the primary way God tends to speak with us is through scripture.
 As a young boy, I remember a preacher saying that many people came to him and they were sad.
-They told him “God never speaks to me.”
+They told told the preacher “God never speaks to me.”
 Though they prayed and fasted, they never heard the voice of God come to them.
 The preacher smiled and said, “Read your bible.”

 By making time to study scripture, you are making time to hear from God.
-The knowledge of God we have access to in scripture contains everything we need for life.
+And the knowledge of God which we have access to in the scripture contains everything we need for life.
 (2 Peter 1:3) As we study the scripture, we can find the answers we are looking for.
 As his word comes to abide in us, we will find ourselves recalling it to memory when we are faced with challenges.
-When a scripture comes to mind, that is one way the word of the Lord comes to you.
+And when you recall a scripture in your mind, that is one way the word of the Lord comes to you.

 Daily Devotions

-In the days of Jesus ministry, we read of many times when he stepped away from the crowd and made time for private prayer and devotions.
-His example was given so that we could follow it.
+In the days of Jesus ministry, we read that many times he stepped away from the crowd and made time for private prayer and devotions.
+Jesus’s example was given so that we could follow it.
 It is important for us to also make time in our lives to talk to the Lord and to hear from him.

 Part of the way we do that is through attending services at our church.
 There we can take time to pray, worship, hear the reading of the scriptures, and be encouraged in our walk with Christ.